 Any kind of marketing technique that relies on heavy traffic (pay per click, pay per lead, pay per impression) can be exploited if the traffic is made up of bots.
 Affiliate marketing fraud, for instance, can be hugely detrimental to your efforts and bottom line.

-Once again, this means your marketing spend isn’t going as far, and you have to deal with junk traffic, fraudulent affiliates and potentially damaging business relationships.
+This means your marketing spend isn’t going as far, and you have to deal with junk traffic, fraudulent affiliates, and potentially damaging business relationships.

 What Must Bot Detection Software Do?